How to Develop Your Project Leadership Philosophy

+What kind of project leader are you?
 What is it like to work on a team with you?
-Do you have a personal Project Leadership Philosophy?
+What do you see, that others often don’t?

 The more experience we gain as project managers, the more important these questions become.
 There is no tool, template, or manual of processes in the world that can totally standardize the experience of working with you.